setbap/lidodash/README.md

-- Terradashb
+- Lidodash
-  `dashboard for terra network as Flipside Crypto Project `
+  `dashboard for lido network as Flipside Crypto Project `